Hyperbolicity and uniformity of varieties of log general type: Stack of stable pairs over

 Suppose that we fix any moduli functor $\mathfrak{F}$ of stable log varieties of fixed dimension, volume and coefficient set as in \cite{kp}; Let $ (\calU, \calD) \to \calM_\Gamma $ be the universal family, universal divisor and moduli stack representing the functor $\mathfrak{F}$.
 Before dealing with models we first need to prove that $\calM_\Gamma$ can be defined over $\Q$, and is still a Deligne-Mumford stack with projective coarse moduli space.

 The main theorem of \cite{kp} states that the moduli stack $\calM_\Gamma$ exists over an algebraically closed field of characteristic 0.
 Here we show the existence and projectivity of the moduli space over $\Q$.
 Throughout this section, we denote the Deligne-Mumford moduli stack over $\overline{\Q}$, by $\calM_{\Gamma,\overline{\Q}}$.
+Define $\calM_{\Gamma, \Q}$ to be the moduli stack of stable pairs over $\Q$.
+The first result shows that this stack is Deligne-Mumford.

-\begin{theorem} The moduli stack of stable pairs over $\Q$ is Deligne-Mumford. \end{theorem}
+\begin{theorem} The moduli stack $\calM_{\Gamma, \Q}$ of stable pairs over $\Q$ is Deligne-Mumford. \end{theorem}

 \begin{proof} Let $S = \Spec{\overline{\Q}}$ and let $(S_{\alpha}, u_{\alpha \beta})$ be a projective system of schemes so that $S = \varprojlim_{\alpha} S_{\alpha}$ and all $S_{\alpha} = \Spec K_{\alpha}$, where $K_{\alpha}$ is a finite extension of $\Q$.
 By \cite[Proposition 5.11]{kp}, the stack $\calM_{\Gamma, \overline{\Q}}$ of stable pairs is a Deligne-Mumford stack of finite type over $S$.
 By \cite[Proposition 2.2]{Olsson}, there exists a Deligne-Mumford stack of finite type $\calM_{\Gamma, S_{\alpha}}$ over some $S_{\alpha}$ and an isomorphism $\calM_{\Gamma, \overline{\Q}} \cong \calM_{\Gamma, S_{\alpha}} \times_{S_{\alpha}} \Spec{\overline{\Q}}$ (if necessary, replace $S_{\alpha}$ so that $\calM_{\Gamma, S_{\alpha}}$ is a moduli stack).